Crisis communication during a hijack

 EgyptAir flight 181 carrying 81 passengers and crew, en route from Alexandria to Cairo, was hijacked at approx. 8.30am by an assailant suspected being armed with a bomb.
 The plane then landed at Larnaca Airport in Cyprus.

 FCM Crisis Communication was issued immediately news came to light to all FCM businesses worldwide who followed standard protocol to identify passengers of FCM clients on board.
-FCM UK reporting showed no affected clients.
+FCM Asia reporting showed no affected clients.

 - Crisis was identified